boyoung-shin/boyoung-shin.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the **Shin lab** at Emory University!
-We are a new research group in [the Department of Microbiology and Immunology](https://med.emory.edu/departments/microbiology-immunology/index.html), established in September 2025.
+We are a new research group, established in September 2025, in [the Department of Microbiology and Immunology](https://med.emory.edu/departments/microbiology-immunology/index.html).

 We investigate how gene regulatory networks define immune cell identity and effector functions.
 In particular, we focus on how transcription factors that are expressed across multiple lineages achieve context-specific gene regulation.
 To address these questions, we integrate molecular biology, functional genomics, and cellular immunology approaches.